04/2018 Deutsche Bank Luxembourg S.A. Privacy Notice 2/3

 protection law.
 These are mainly companies from the categories listed below.

-With regard to the transfer of data to recipients outside the bank, it must rst of
+With regard to the transfer of data to recipients outside the bank, it must first of

 all be noted that as a bank we are under a duty to maintain secrecy about any